How to act against illegal copies of your product online

 You do not have to be a multinational enterprise to experience problems online and find other players selling products that are infringing on your IP rights.
 Infringements do not correlate with the size of a business.
 The good news is, neither does it require a large company to afford effective anti-counterfeiting actions that can stop infringements.

 Today, there are some highly efficient ways to deal with online infringements.
-Peo Lundquist and Jennifer Godorn, both Attorneys at Law at Zacco, have helped our client Mora Contract Manufacturing AB (MCM) with these matters.
+Peo Lundquist and Jennifer Godorn, both working with IP protection at Zacco, have helped our client Mora Contract Manufacturing AB (MCM) with these matters.
 As a result, many infringing copies that were sold on different online marketplaces have now been removed.
 MCM manufactures a unique snowmobile dollie that is highly appreciated within the client base of snowmobile users.
 Even though it is a niche market: If you offer a great product, others will try to take advantage of it and start copying it.

 Peo Lundquist: -Thanks to a strong IP-portfolio that we have developed together with the client over time, we are able to act both on markets within Europe as well as in North America.
 These are the key markets for MCM’s product.
 We used design rights to claim and enforce MCM’s rights in respect to the way the infringing products are shaped.
 Since a design right is protecting how something looks it is often easy to spot a potentially infringing product which makes it a great complement to more frequently used IP rights such as patents and trademarks.